expyriment/expyriment/documentation/sphinx/Installation.Windows.rst

 **Make sure python.exe is in your Path**
     If you get an an error that `'python' is not recognized as an internal or external command, operable program or batch file`, Windows does not know where to find the Python interpreter.
-To fix this, add python.exe to the Path, as described `here <https://docs.python.org/2/using/windows.html#setting-envvars>`_.
+To fix this, find the directory that includes ``python.exe`` and `add it to the environment variable PATH`_.

 **Do not start your experiments out of IDLE when testing participants**